carinosc/Yelp-Restaurant-Recommender-System/README.md

 - `capstone_environment.yml`: Contains all of the packages installed in my environment in which the project was ran (please note, a number of them are base packages).
 - `Cesar_Carino_Capstone_Report.pdf`: A summary report of my work and thought process on the project.
 - `Cesar_Carino_Yelp_Restaurant_Recommender_System.ipynb`: A cleaned and consolidated notebook of all my work for the project.
-- `Data`: Folder containing the relevant Yelp datasets used for the project, and sub-files created.
+- `Data`: Folder containing the samples of parsed Yelp datasets used for the project.
+As mentioned, the complete original Yelp data files can be obtained [here](https://www.yelp.com/dataset).

 Please be advised, to use the Yelp Dataset information, you must adhere to Yelp's "DataSet_User_Agreement.pdf" as I did when first downloading the information.